akash518/notegenerator/templates/README.md

 # Note Templates

 This folder contains prompt templates that format transcriptions for different use cases.
-Each template provides detailed instructions to the Whisper API on how to organize and structure the transcribed content.
+Each template provides detailed instructions to the OpenAI API on how to organize and structure the transcribed content.

 ## Available Templates